 Self-hosted

-PostHog appears to have several advantages over OpenReplay, particularly in popularity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity and features when making your decision.
+PostHog appears to have several advantages over OpenReplay, particularly in popularity, maturity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools serve similar use cases in Product Analytics.
 However, they also have distinct specializations: OpenReplay also focuses on Performance Monitoring (APM).